Master of Science in Education – Educational Studies (TNTP)

 - Anticipated 2017 AmeriCorps funding = $5,775

-Note: The MS degree offered by the Johns Hopkins University School of Education does not award teacher certification or licensure.
-Rather, each respective TNTP region handles certification for their Fellows.
+*Subject to change Availability of Financial Aid and Payment Plans Students may apply for federal financial aid to support their educational costs.
+To learn more, visit Financial Aid.
+SOE offers flexible payment plans that allow you to pay the remaining tuition costs over time rather than all at once (semester, yearlong, program-long).
+Note: The MS degree offered by the Johns Hopkins School of Education does not award teacher certification or licensure.
+Rather, each respective TNTP region handles certification for its Fellows.

 STATE-SPECIFIC INFORMATION FOR ONLINE STUDENTS